rui-ye/FedFM/pytorch/README.md

-# FedFM  algorithm on mindspore
+# FedFM  algorithm on Pytorch

 ## Introduction